gorenje/kafkastore/README.md

 Since redis is [single thread](http://redis.io/topics/faq), there is little point in increasing the number of workers.
-Instead, to scale this, redeploy to heroku as many of kafkastores as necessary.
+Instead, to scale this, redeploy to heroku as many kafkastores as necessary.

 Each kafkastore deployment gets a new redis and the new redis can be configured on the
 [tracker side](https://github.com/adtekio/tracking.inapp/blob/f397a02d09cc11268deaf32edd70b8009894f7b8/app.json#L16-L21) (and [here](https://github.com/adtekio/tracking.clicks/blob/a12fe1dad1364c34c1856fdf599b9afb3e0ab0fe/app.json#L16-L21)), so that the trackers store events in round robin way across all instances of the kafkastore code.
+Configuration of new redis for the trackers does not require redeployment of the trackers.

 The number of clickstores that can be configured for a tracker is not limited, currently two are given as example, however ```_3```, ```_4```, etc are